microsoft/pxt-adafruit/olddocs/js/games.md

 * [Bop it](/lessons/bop-it/tutorial), a game where you have to keep up with the commands
 * [Letter Up](/lessons/letter-up/tutorial), a guessing game with string operators with string at
 * [Prank WiFi](/lessons/prank-wifi/tutorial), create fake WiFi to trick your friends
-* [Runaway pac man](/lessons/runaway-pacman/tutorial), construct the game pac man with the BBC micro:bit
+* [Runaway pac man](/lessons/runaway-pacman/tutorial), construct the game pac man with the @boardname@
 * [The hat game](/lessons/the-hat-game/tutorial), make a game to test your focus on the moving ball
-* [2 player pong](/lessons/2-player-pong/tutorial), collaborate with a classmate to develop Pong on multiple BBC micro:bits
+* [2 player pong](/lessons/2-player-pong/tutorial), collaborate with a classmate to develop Pong on multiple @boardname@s

 ### ~hide

 * [Glowing pendulum](/lessons/glowing-pendulum/tutorial), construct a pendulum that glows using acceleration
 * [Line of Fire](/lessons/line-of-fire/tutorial), make a game to test hand-eye coordination
-* [Number psych](/lessons/number-psych/tutorial), collaborate with multiple classmates to develop a game on multiple BBC micro:bits and a breadboard
+* [Number psych](/lessons/number-psych/tutorial), collaborate with multiple classmates to develop a game on multiple @boardname@s and a breadboard

 ### ~